Important Information for First-Year Housing Applicants

 How do I select my roommates?

-Roommate selection will be available from May 22 to June 5 for first-year students.
-This roommate matching tool will enable you to see, meet, and request other students who have the same preferences as you.
-Please frequently monitor your Boise State email and you’ll get more information regarding when and how to log in to roommate matching.
-Note that you can only match with students who were assigned to the same Community Assignment as you.
+Roommate matching will be available from May 11 to May 22 for First-Year students.
+This roommate matching tool will enable you to see, meet, and request one other student.
+Please frequently monitor your Boise State email where you’ll get more information regarding when and how to log in to roommate matching.

 Payments and Meal Plans